kba/iiif-apis/README.md

 ```

 For more information on how to use the API, consult the [API documentation](TODO) and the [comprehensive
-test suite](TODO).
+test suite](https://github.com/dbmdz/iiif-apis/tree/master/src/test/java/de/digitalcollections/iiif/model).
 Since the large majority of the tests are based on the examples from the specifications,
 they should be very easy to follow along.